Chart Color Schemes

 Health performance in Cooranbong is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Cooranbong faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Cooranbong faces significant health challenges, with notable prevalence of common health conditions across both younger and older age cohorts.

-Approximately 53% (~4,773 people) of the total population has private health cover, a rate found to be fairly high.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.3 and 9.2% of residents respectively.
-Meanwhile, 63.8% of residents declare themselves completely clear of medical ailments compared to 60.3% across Rest of NSW.
-In Cooranbong, 19.7% (1,758 people) of residents are aged 65 and over, which is lower than the 21.9% in Rest of NSW.
+The rate of private health cover is approximately 53%, leading that of the average SA2 area (~4,812 people).
+Mental health issues impact 9.3% of residents, while arthritis affects 9.2%.
+A total of 63.8% of residents declare themselves completely clear of medical ailments, compared to 60.3% across Rest of NSW.
+The area has 19.7% of residents aged 65 and over (1,772 people), which is lower than the 21.9% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health